-akin to the US class action contained in Rule 23 of the Federal Court Rules.
-127 As noted earlier this is now contained in CPR 19.6.
-Practitioner experience of this rule is that despite attempts to test its flexibility through a number of cases, it remains no more effective than the old RSC procedure.
+- 5. Until the CPR's introduction, the representative rule procedure under RSC Ord.
+15 r.
+12 was the only truly available collective action mechanism and was, as Uff noted, akin to the US class action contained in Rule 23 of the Federal Court Rules.
+130 As noted earlier this is now contained in CPR 19.6.
+Practitioner experience of this rule is that despite attempts to increase its flexibility through a number of cases, it remains no more effective than the old RSC procedure.
 It does not for a number of reasons, each of which can be explored by reference to the recent Bank charges litigation.
 It is useful to do by reference to this litigation, which saw an extremely large number of individual claims being issued on the small claims track against a number of defendant banks.
 Each claim raised a common issue or issues relating to whether unauthorised overdraft charges were either penalty charges, and therefore unenforceable, or unfair contract terms if otherwise lawful.
 It is axiomatic that if, the first of Lord Woolf's three principles (see supra) was capable of being met by existing procedure these claims ought properly to have been capable of prosecution by one of the extant forms of collective or multi-party action presently available.
-The question is in the present context, why they were not capable of effective prosecution under the representative rule?

-6. The primary reason why these claims could not go forward under the representative rule is that, just as its predecessor under the RSC, is still bound by a very stringent interpretation of same interest/commonality.
+The question is in the present context, why they were not capable of effective prosecution under the representative rule? - 6.
+The primary reason why these claims could not go forward under the representative rule is that, just as its predecessor under the RSC was, it is still bound by a very stringent interpretation of same interest/commonality.
 Litigants are required to have the same interest in one cause of action.
 That same interest requires there to be one index accident, if a tort, or as in the Bank charges litigation a single contract to which all the claimants (claimant class) were party.
-That the claimants had all entered into similar contracts, or even identical contracts, is not sufficient to satisfy the same interest requirement.
-Moreover for a same interest to exist any benefit from the litigation must be common to all.
-Different defences available as between the defendants and individual members of the claimant class would defeat this as would any difference in the nature of the remedy available to the members of the claimant class.
-In the bank charges case both of these two points could arguable have been met in the majority of cases as the defences available would have been common to all and the damages could have been assessed globally applying the principle set out in EMI Records Ltd v Riley [1981] 1 WLR 923.
-The class claimants could not however in the Bank charges case, and this is the case more generally, get beyond the same interest requirement re., the basis of the cause of action and this is despite the Court of Appeal's decision in The Irish Rowan, which held that there was no necessity for class claimants to all be parties to the same, single contract.
-130
+That the claimants had all entered into similar contracts, or even identical contracts, is not sufficient to satisfy the same i31 Markt & Co Ltd v Knight Steamship Co Ltd [1910] 2 KB 1021.

-127 Uff, Class, Representative and Shareholders' Derivative Actions in English Law, Civil Justice Quarterly (1986) 50 at 56.
+130 Uff, Class, Representative and Shareholders' Derivative Actions in English Law, Civil Justice Quarterly (1986) 50 at 56.